FAQs

 How can I help?

 Participate in our Adopt-A-Grave program.
+Donate to Restore our Caretaker's Lodge GoFundMe.
 Bring positive attention to our historic cemetery and need for volunteers.
 Any small task such as, piling fallen limbs near the road for removal, sweeping off headstones, and collecting trash and debris.
 Follow all rules and regulations when decorating headstones to help with mowing and keeping caretakers and equipment protected.
-Most importantly, when interacting with caretakers be kind.
-If you can not be polite when speaking with a caretaker all requests and demands will fall on deaf ears.
-The caretakers do more than is asked of them by the board.
-The most helpful thing you can do is be respectful and understanding during the mowing season.
+Most importantly, when interacting with caretakers be kind and show some grace during mowing season.